Walkley Foundation Limited Governance Policy

 4. Committees of the Board of Directors

-The Board of Directors shall appoint an advisory committee, the Walkley Advisory Board, which is made up of 10 to 12 senior media industry members who judge the Walkley Awards, advise the Directors on matters relating to the awards and act as ambassadors for the foundation.
+The Board of Directors shall appoint an advisory committee, the Walkley Judging Board, which is made up of 10 to 12 senior media industry members who judge the Walkley Awards, advise the Directors on matters relating to the awards and act as ambassadors for the foundation.
 Walkley Advisory Board Members are appointed for a two-year term with an option to renew for an additional one or two years.

 4(a) Responsibilities of the Walkley Advisory Board